-- 26.8.1 MonLife is the branded entity within MCC that encompasses leisure, outdoor education, green infrastructure and countryside access, play, learning, destination management, arts, museums and attractions. - 26.8.2 An Executive Board comprising the Chief Executive, Chief Officer Resources and Chief Officer Communities and Place will operate to provide a sounding board and policy development vehicle to support and advise the COO on strategic decisions, opportunities and issues. - 26.8.3 Delegations to be exercised in consultation with the appropriate Member: - (a) to make unopposed temporary Prohibition Orders and Notices under Section 14 of the Road Traffic Regulation Act 1984; - (b) to authorise applications to the magistrates' court to divert or extinguish public rights of way under section 116 of the Highways Act 1980; - (c) where, following the relevant statutory period no objections have been received or where such objections have been withdrawn, to confirm the orders specified in the above paragraph; - (d) where following non-statutory pre-order consultation there is no objection, to make the following orders, namely: - (i) Public Path Orders under s257 258 of the Act (to enable development to be carried out in accordance with planning permission granted); - (ii) Modification Orders and Reclassification Orders under s53 54 of the Wildlife and Countryside Act 1981; - (iii) Public Path Extinguishment and Diversion Orders under s118 120 of the Highways Act 1980; - (iv) orders under the Cycle Tracks Act 1984 and Cycle Track Regulations 1984: - (e) to determine not to proceed with or to decline any such order or application; - (f) to grant authorisations under Section 33 of the Road Traffic Act 1988; - (g) to make special events orders under the Road Traffic Regulation Act 1984 and the Road Traffic Regulation (Special Events) Act 1994: - (h) to authorise permissive path agreements or enter other access agreements; - (i) to authorise public path creation agreements under section 25 of the Highways Act 1980; - (j) to create public paths under sections 26 of the Highways Act 1980; - (k) to authorise the dedication or creation of a public path on any Council owned land (in consultation with the Head of Estates);
+- 26.9.1 Delegations to be exercised in consultation with the appropriate Member: - (a) to make unopposed temporary Prohibition Orders and Notices under Section 14 of the Road Traffic Regulation Act 1984; - (b) to authorise applications to the magistrates' court to divert or extinguish public rights of way under section 116 of the Highways Act 1980; - (c) where, following the relevant statutory period no objections have been received or where such objections have been withdrawn, to confirm the orders specified in the above paragraph; - (d) where following non-statutory pre-order consultation there is no objection, to make the following orders, namely: - (i) Public Path Orders under s257 258 of the Act (to enable development to be carried out in accordance with planning permission granted); - (ii) Modification Orders and Reclassification Orders under s53 54 of the Wildlife and Countryside Act 1981; - (iii) Public Path Extinguishment and Diversion Orders under s118 120 of the Highways Act 1980; - (iv) orders under the Cycle Tracks Act 1984 and Cycle Track Regulations 1984: - (e) to determine not to proceed with or to decline any such order or application; - (f) to grant authorisations under Section 33 of the Road Traffic Act 1988; - (g) to make special events orders under the Road Traffic Regulation Act 1984 and the Road Traffic Regulation (Special Events) Act 1994: - (h) to authorise permissive path agreements or enter other access agreements; - (i) to authorise public path creation agreements under section 25 of the Highways Act 1980; - (j) to create public paths under sections 26 of the Highways Act 1980; - (k) to authorise the dedication or creation of a public path on any Council owned land (in consultation with the Head of Estates); - (I) to authorise the deaccessioning and disposal of selected items from the collections of Monmouthshire Museums in accordance with the Museum Collections Development Policy.

-(I) to authorise the deaccessioning and disposal of selected items from the collections of Monmouthshire Museums in accordance with the Museum Collections Development Policy.
+- (a) Public Rights of Way: - (i) to give notices under Section 14(2) of the Road Traffic Regulation Act 1984 in cases of emergency;

-- (a) Public Rights of Way: - (i) to give notices under Section 14(2) of the Road Traffic Regulation Act 1984 in cases of emergency; - (ii) to serve notices and where necessary arrange for work to be carried out in default and recover costs incurred in relation to the assertion, protection and restoration of public rights of way; - (iii) to authorise temporary works, diversion and remedial works under sections 135, 135a & 135b of the Highways Act 1980; - (iv) to authorise works, and to make agreements for the execution of works, to assert and protect the rights of the public to the use and enjoyment of any public path; - (v) to make observations on orders proposed to be made by the Brecon Beacons National Park Authority and adjacent local authorities; - (vi) to authorise erection of stiles etc. on footpaths and bridleways under section 147 of the Highways Act 1980; - (b) entry onto land.
+- to serve notices and where necessary arrange for work to be carried out in default and recover costs incurred in relation to the assertion, protection and restoration of public rights of way; - (iii) to authorise temporary works, diversion and remedial works under sections 135, 135a & 135b of the Highways Act 1980; - (iv) to authorise works, and to make agreements for the execution of works, to assert and protect the rights of the public to the use and enjoyment of any public path; - (v) to make observations on orders proposed to be made by the Brecon Beacons National Park Authority and adjacent local authorities; - (vi) to authorise erection of stiles etc. on footpaths and bridleways under section 147 of the Highways Act 1980; - (b) entry onto land.
 To authorise persons to enter land under: - (i) sections 196A, 214B and 324 of the Town and Country Planning Act 1990; - (ii) s64 of the Land Drainage Act 1991; - (iii) s293 of, and paragraph 7 of Sched.
 12A to, the Highways Act 1980; - (iv) s71 of the Road Traffic Regulation Act 1984; - (v) Wildlife and Countryside Act 1981; - (vii) Countryside and Rights of Way Act 2000. - (c) to authorise persons to exercise any power or duty that is necessary or to take enforcement on public rights of way and recover costs related to the above delegations.

-26.9 Proper Officers
+26.10 Proper Officers